 – Chuck Moore, creator of the Forth programming language

-When presented in a low-stress hobby setting, computers offer a vehicle for personal enrichment rather than strictly a tool for business or research.
+In a low-stress hobby setting, computers offer a vehicle for personal enrichment rather than strictly a tool for business or research.
 Some noteworthy Open Source projects started as hobby projects, the most notable example being the original Linux Kernel written by Linus Torvalds.
 Many other well known programmers have learned their skills as hobbyists pursuing an intellectual curiosity rather than explicitly seeking a career or a “serious” objective.

 A well publicized example is the often quoted newsgroup post written by Linux torvalds in the early 90s: